the-expanse/SideQuestWiki/Pavlov-Installation.md

-Then just use the built in installer for the Pavlov from the new Extracted folder, not the original zipped folder.
+Then just use the built in installer for Pavlov from the new Extracted folder, not the original zipped folder.

 ### DO NOT drag and drop the files into SideQuest, Use the "Install.bat" located below